marrov/parallel-pod/README.md

 -   Validation of required options, number of expected arguments per flag, datatype ranges, user defined ranges, membership in lists and case for string lists.
 -   Validation criteria definable by strings or constants.
 -   Multiple file import with comments.
 -   Exports to file, either set options or all options including defaults when available.
+-   Option parse index for order dependent contexts.
 -   MIT license.
 -   Minimal learning curve due to many examples.
 -   Automated regression and memory tests with valgrind.